September 21, 2022

 Now that I was back with Charles and Renato, the three of us ended up walking together for the rest of the morning.
 Our next town stop was Lezama, which required a long roadwalk along another busy road and a few other unusual obstacles.

-Today was trash day, and we had to make our way around the giant recycling trucks hoisting up the giant curbside recycling containers on a crane-like device.
+Today was trash day, and we had to navigate around the giant recycling trucks, which hoisted the curbside recycling containers on a crane-like device.

 Recycling truck doing it’s job

-These community recycling bins normally sit beside a sidewalk so anyone who walks by can put their refuse into the appropriate container.
-The blue ones were for paper, brown for organic material, yellow for plastic bottles and can, and then black for the remainding trash.
+These community recycling bins are typically located beside a sidewalk, allowing anyone who walks by to dispose of their refuse in the appropriate container.
+The blue ones were for paper, brown for organic material, yellow for plastic bottles and cans, and then black for the remaining trash.

-And these weren’t like the small cans you see in the US.
+These weren’t anything like the small recycling cans you see in the US.
 They were literally the size of small cars.
 Recycling in the EU is no joke.
-The lack of space for landfills means they’ve had treat the the issue with a lot more urgency than the US has.
+The lack of space for landfills means they’ve had to treat the issue with a lot more urgency than the US has.

 Even more (small) recycling cans on the way into town

-When we finally made it into Lezama’s town square, I spotted a little bakery and my stomach made the decision to stop for more caffeine and food.
+When we finally arrived in Lezama’s town square, I spotted a small bakery, and my stomach decided it was time for more caffeine and food.
 I’d only eaten a small breakfast of toast and coffee at the albergue this morning, and I needed to feed the beast.

 The ‘hiker hunger’ was beginning to kick in now that I’ve been out here hiking 15-20 miles a day up and down these mountains for nearly a week.
 It seems as if I’m starving all the time, and any chance to stop for a café con leche and croissant was a welcome one!